 The night was hot, the air humid.
 At the entrance to the park a fox turned and looked at me, its wild eyes intent, reflecting light.

-Charlotte Grimshaw is part of WORD Christchurch Festival 2018.
+Charlotte Grimshaw was part of WORD Christchurch Festival 2018.
 Take a look!